cryptsetup-reencrypt - Man Page

 checksum: default mode, where individual checksums of ciphertext hotzone sectors are stored, so the recovery process can detect which sectors were already reencrypted.
 It requires that the device sector write is atomic.

-journal: the hotzone is journaled in the binary area (so the data are written twice).
+journal: The hotzone is journaled in the binary area (so the data are written twice).

-Resilience modes can be changed unless datashift mode is used for operation initialization (encryption with --reduce-device-size option)
+Resilience modes can be changed unless datashift mode is used for operation initialization (encryption with --reduce-device-size option).

 --resilience-hash hash (LUKS2 only)

-The hash algorithm used with "--resilience checksum" only.
+The hash algorithm is used with "--resilience checksum" only.
 The default hash is sha256.
 With other resilience modes, the hash parameter is ignored.

 --resume-only (LUKS2 only)